charsleysa/zero/README.md

 ### Write documentation

 Zero currently has no documentation available.
-Since the API is based off Zepto.js you can use most of their documentation to learn how to use Zero.
+Since the API is based off Zepto.js and jQuery, you can use most of their documentation to learn how to use Zero.
-Please note that most of the API's marked deprecated in the Zepto.js documentation are not available in Zero.
+Please note that most of the API's marked deprecated in the Zepto.js documentation may not be available in Zero.

 ### Report a bug